Analysis | The Keys to Speed in Race for Vaccine, and Its Perils

 • Compressing steps.
 Another reason Moderna was able to move so quickly was that rather than testing its vaccine in animals before moving on to humans, it did both simultaneously.
 For Covid-19 vaccines, U.S. and European regulators in March waived the requirement for proving efficacy in animals first.

 • Building on past work.
-Researchers at the University of Oxford got a jump by betting on a method they’ve used in their ongoing work on a vaccine against Middle East respiratory syndrome (MERS), which is caused by a related coronavirus.
+The Oxford researchers got a jump by betting on a method they’ve used in their ongoing work on a vaccine against Middle East respiratory syndrome (MERS), which is caused by a related coronavirus.
 That vaccine appeared to be safe in animal and early human testing.
 The technique uses a modified cold virus as a harmless carrier to expose the immune system to the spiked protein that projects from the surface of a coronavirus rather like a crown, hence the name.

 Some researchers propose adopting so-called challenge trials.
 In the final stage of testing, researchers typically give a vaccine to one group of volunteers and a placebo to another, then wait to see whether significantly fewer in the first group develop the targeted infection.
 That takes time.
 A quicker but riskier alternative is to inject volunteers with the vaccine, then deliberately expose them to the pathogen.
 Such challenge trials are the basis for animal studies of vaccines, and they’ve been used in human tests of cholera, malaria and typhoid shots as well.
 Some prominent scientists have argued that the urgency of a Covid-19 vaccine justifies their use now, and the website 1daysooner.org has collected the names of tens of thousands of people who say they’d participate.
 Skeptics say it’s unethical to use this trial design until there are better, proven therapies to treat those who would become sick.